iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.55.1/report.md

 > Cannot schedule a future appt unless it's today or tomorrow.
 When scheduling an appt.
 The app should auto select the previous physician.<br> :date: __2021-02-17 22:04:11__

-> App worked fine but the customer service messaging is absolute horsesh&t.
-I left 3 messages and waited days for a response.
-I then called the phone number.
-I was quickly able to get a real human on the phone who told me I had to wait days for a response.
-All this was just to replace a 4 day supply of antibiotics I recieved from the Dr. A 4 day supply that was as you can imagine pretty time sensitive as most courses of antibiotics are.
-So my only other option was to pay another $75 fee.<br> :date: __2021-02-03 20:45:47__

-> Money hungry just like all the other docs....gave meds 2 days, weren't working.
-Called support because there is no way to call the doc you saw.
-Told me I'd have to pay ANOTHER $75 to get a med change!!!<br> :date: __2021-02-01 17:13:46__

 #### 2-star reviews